 The best mid range gaming pc in 2025 lives right here: a balanced AM5 CPU, DDR5-6000 CL30, a quiet ATX 3.1 supply, and your pick of RTX 4070 Super or RX 7800 XT.
 Nvidia gets you DLSS 3 and better RT polish; AMD gives great raster value and 16GB comfort.
 There’s no wrong answer—only the one that fits how you play.

 Need a cheaper route?
-Grab our Budget Build 2025 or go full shoestring with the Ultra Budget build.
+Grab our Budget PC Build or go full shoestring with the Ultra Budget build.
 When you’re done, sanity-check your performance with our testing guide, then go play.